mhdimo/fieldsort/README.md

 # FieldSort: A C++ Library for N-Dimensional Data Sorting

+> [!WARNING]
+> This Algorithms is not really optimised, I discourage to use it, and also needs still more development, feel free to pull request

 FieldSort is a C++ header-only library that provides a custom sorting algorithm, `field_space_sort`, designed for sorting elements in N-dimensional data structures.
 The algorithm aims to arrange data based on proximity and a concept of "energy reduction" within the N-dimensional space.

 ## Features